nagvbt/nagvbt.github.io/blog/2020-05-02-what-is-an-abstract-class.md

 ---
-title: "What is an Abstract Class ?"
-date: "2020-05-02"
-categories:
-  - "csharp"
-  - "c-cpp-mfc-vcpp"
-tags:
+tags: ["C++", "CSharp"]
-  - "C"

 ---

+# Abstract Class

 Abstract classes are used for providing an abstraction to the code to make it reusable and extendable.

+## Abstract class in C++:

-**Abstract class in C++:** It is a class that has at least one pure virtual function (i.e., a function that has no definition).
+It is a class that has at least one pure virtual function (i.e., a function that has no definition).
 The classes inheriting the abstract class must provide a definition for the pure virtual function.
 <!--truncate-->

 ***Program***